PAXANDDOS/aurelion-pack/client/README.md

 - `BoxColliders does not support negative scale or size.`
 - `Some metrics in the collection went over the configured values limit.
 Some values were ignored.`
 - `PlayOneShot was called with a null AudioClip.`

+In addition, there are several Unity errors tha happen from time to time, but I also feel like enemies just don't spawn anymore...

 Unity throws these in various scenarios but way too often.
 If anyone has any idea please reach out to me!
 For now, all these warning are suppressed by [Async Loggers](https://thunderstore.io/c/lethal-company/p/mattymatty/AsyncLoggers/) so your log file remains minimal and shows only errors.